 And here are several pictures of members in 1955 who shot in the drill hall

-Top Right comparing guns are Eddie Cass, Bill Oliver (with an Alton badge on his jacket) and Everad Armitage.
-The later evidently was an exceptionally good shot and always invested in the latest and best guns, buying them in pairs!
-Here he is holding a Winchester 52c
+(Top Right): Comparing guns are Eddie Cass, Bill Oliver (with an Alton badge on his jacket) and Everard Armitage.
+The latter evidently was an exceptionally good shot and always invested in the latest and best guns, buying them in pairs!
+Here he is holding a Winchester 52c.

-Bottom Left at an awards night are E Armitage and Jack Woodruffe receiving prizes from long standing member and Chairman at the time Stan Denyer.
+(Bottom Left): At an awards night are E. Armitage and Jack Woodruffe receiving prizes from long standing club member and Chairman at the time, Stan Denyer.

-Bottom Right in the large group photo are, left to right Stan Milton (club secretary at the time), “Jacko”, TBA behind, Armitage, Denyer, Woodruffe, Ashton Kemp at the rear, Alan King, Tim Hobbis and Bill Oliver.
+(Bottom Right): In the large group photo are, from left to right, Stan Milton (club secretary at the time), “Jacko”, TBA behind, Armitage, Denyer, Woodruffe, Ashton Kemp at the rear, Alan King, Tim Hobbis and Bill Oliver.

-By the mid 1960’s territorial armies up and down the country were reducing in numbers and eventually the Alton Drill Hall succumbed and was closed (It remained vacant for some years before eventually being demolished around 1972 we believe and replaced with the houses that are on the site now, see photo below).
+By the mid 1960s territorial army units up and down the country were reducing in numbers and eventually the Alton Drill Hall succumbed and was closed.
+It remained vacant for some years before eventually being demolished around 1972 we believe, and was replaced with the houses on the site now (see photo below).

-Towards the end of the 1970’s what many members at the time felt to be a conspiracy took place.
-Many sports operated at the centre were run by its own management team and staff and were available to participate in at a wide range of times.
+Towards the end of the 1970s what many members at the time felt to be a conspiracy took place.
+Many sports operated at the centre were run by its own management team and staff, and were available to participate in at a wide range of times.
 It seemed that autonomous clubs simply hiring the facilities were not wanted.
-The projectiles room by this time was used by a children’s nursery in the day time and measurements of lead levels were taken and proved high.
-This came at a point after the designed extractor fans had been removed from the building for reasons unknown but to cut a long story short shooting in the room was prohibited.
+By this time the Projectiles Room was used by a children’s nursery in the daytime and measurements of lead levels were taken and proved high.
+This came at a point after the designed extractor fans had been removed from the building for reasons unknown but, to cut a long story short, shooting in the room was prohibited.

 Brightstone Lane, Lower Farringdon